Paint.NET

 Applies the BOKEH effect to the source image.

 Bokeh is most commonly seen as the blurred effect in the out-of-focus portion of a photograph taken with a narrow depth of field.
+The result averages color in the surrounding circular area.
 Applying the effect to parts of an image draws the viewer's attention to the unblurred subject.

 The Radius defines the effect strength or amount of blurring.

-Gamma: Pre-set options in the dropdown list are sRGB (2.2), Linear (1.0) and Custom.
-Note: any change of the Gamma Exponent slider will change the list option to Custom.
-Pushing the gamma up has a "high key" effect where lighter tones start to dominate, while there is an apparent reduction in overall contrast.
-Dropping the gamma has a "low key" effect where darker tones get darker and contrast appears to increase.
+Gamma Boost: Raising the gamma value has a "high key" effect where lighter tones start to dominate, while there is an apparent reduction in overall contrast.
+Lowering the gamma value has a "low key" effect where darker tones get darker and contrast appears to increase.

 Copies or "fragments" of the image are superimposed over the original.
 The specified number of copies (Fragment Count) are redrawn at a Distance and Rotation to the original location as specified in the dialog.